 Working on farms and WWOOFing (World Wide Opportunities on Organic Farms) are also popular among Working Holiday travelers who want to experience a different type of work outside of a city.

 Can I change jobs while I am there?

 Yes.
 Many jobs are seasonal, so it is likely you will hold more than one job in your host country.
 Also, visa requirements dictate that you will not be allowed to work for a given employer for a period longer than six months.
 Due to these factors, most Work and Travel travelers hold 2-3 jobs over the duration of their stay, which is a great way to travel to different parts of the country and experience as much authentic Aussie culture as you can!

 You will have access to an online job board which will enable you to check employment postings wherever you are.
 You should also call or visit the Center in Sydney regularly to keep informed of new work opportunities.

-Sydney generally has the highest cost-of-living.
-In Sydney, you will probably pay $160-$200 for a shared room (per week) if you are in a short-term accommodation.
+As a note, Sydney generally has the highest cost-of-living.
+In Sydney, you will likely pay $160-$200 for a shared room per week.
 If you want your own room, it is more expensive.
 If you are staying a while, think about renting an apartment with some friends or moving in with some Aussies, as it is generally the cheapest option.
 However, some jobs will only be short term (1-2 months) and it can be difficult to find a short or open lease, so you may need to spend more towards $200 AUD/week to stay at a hostel.
 Melbourne and other major cities have a lower cost of living than in Sydney, but most jobs are available in and around Sydney.

 The visa you’ll get only allows you to work at any one job for 6 months or less.
 Since employers looking to fill high-skill positions generally want someone for longer than that, it’s unlikely (although not impossible) that you’d get a more professional or high-skilled position.
 This program caters to people looking for a more casual work experience, and who are more focused on travel.